SteveLauC/fs/README.md

 This crate is **ONLY** guaranteed to work on `x86_64-unknown-linux-gnu`, playing it on other platforms may elicit **Undefined Behavior**.

+> Really a toy implementation, certain features may even not work.

 ## Table Of Contents

 * [Getting Started](https://github.com/SteveLauC/fs#getting-started)